AHOHNMYC/FLACMetadataEditor/README.md

 # What else?
 ### Editable full FLAC metadata except CUESHEET
-May be accessed through `editor.metadata`.
+May be accessed through `editor.metadata`

 Do `console.log(editor)` to explore it.
-Structures have self-descriptive names.
+Structures have self-descriptive names

 ### Chains
 As all public functions return this, we are able to create trains. e.g. this returns changed ArrayBuffer with only one comment — `TITLE=The Whistleblowers`